RWTH-EBC/FiLiP/README.md

 Therefore, FiLiP currently only covers the APIs of the following GEs:

 - NGSIv2 Context Broker for managing context data.
 We use its reference implementation ORION for testing.
+There is also warning in Filip if you are using an old version of ORION which could have breaking changes.
     - [documentation](https://fiware-orion.readthedocs.io/en/master/)
     - [github](https://github.com/telefonicaid/fiware-orion)
     - [swagger](https://swagger.lab.fiware.org/)